PROPERTY AND ASSET DIVISION

 How do I book an appointment?

-To discuss your matter we offer a non-obligational consultation which can be arranged by contacting our office on 5996 1600 or by booking an ‘Initial meeting – asset Settlement’ appointment here.
+To discuss your matter we offer a free non-obligational initial consultation which can be arranged by contacting our office on 5996 1600 or by booking an ‘Initial meeting – asset Settlement’ appointment here.